2027 UPCOMING BOARD NOMINATIONS

 Nominee statement of interest (250 words maximum)

-NCECA invites its membership to review the process and roles and responsibilities below.
-If you are interested in becoming a candidate for one of these positions, please submit a nomination form by September 17, 2025,11:59PM (Eastern).
+If you or someone you know is interested in becoming a candidate for one of these positions, please submit a nomination form by September 30, 2026, 11:59PM (Eastern).

 -

-Promote and advance the NCECA’s purpose, mission, vision, and values.
+Promote and advance the NCECA’spurpose, mission, vision, and values.

 Act ethically and objectively following guidelines for confidentiality and conflicts of interest.